Evangelical Lutheran Church in Lithuania: Post war development

 The remaining inhabitants of Lithuania Minor underwent terrible years under the Soviet annexation, especially those in the Russian Kaliningrad oblast.
-They were generally robbed and plundered, many imprisoned in labour camps, some deported to Sibiria, and generally refused any access to ordinary food supplies causing most of them to perish.
+They were generally robbed and plundered, many imprisoned in labour camps, some deported to Siberia, and generally refused any access to ordinary food supplies causing most of them to perish.

 An exception were those Prussian Lithuanians surviving in or returning to the Klaipėda Region, which became part of Lithuanian Soviet Socialist Republic on 7 April 1948.
 They could return to their homes, which, however, had often been taken by immigrants from Lithuania proper.
 There were generally considered second class citizens.

 The Lutheran parishes in the Klaipėda Region were revitalised by the laymen sakytojai, since all pastors had perished or remained exiled in the west.
 The first Lutheran service is recorded for 9 January 1945 in Priekulė (Prökuls).
 With time 27 Lutheran parishes were registered in all of Lithuania, with 12 located in the Klaipėda Region, to wit in Katyčiai (Koadjuthen), Kintai (Kinten), Klaipėda (Memel), Lauksargiai (Launen), Pašyšiai (Passon-Reisgen), Plikiai (Plicken), Priekulė, Ramučiai (Ramutten), Saugai (Sausgallen), Šilutė (Heydekrug), Vanagai (Wannaggen), Vyžiai (Wiekschnen).
 They form a part of the Evangelical Lutheran Church of Lithuania since.

 When in 1958 the Soviet Union allowed Prussian Lithuanians to revert for their prior annulled German citizenship many emigrated to West Germany until 1967.
 So after war-related death toll and flight, perishing under Soviet post-war occupation, and the emigration in the 1950s and 1960s a mere 7,000 to 8,000 of the 137,750 mostly Lutheran Protestants (among them 35,650 Prussian Lithuanians; as of 1930) continued to live in the Klaipėda Region.

 During the changes of World War II, also many congregation members from Lithuania proper emigrated, were exiled, or were killed.
 The churches that remained without pastors were closed and used for other purposes or were destroyed.
 During Soviet occupation of Lithuania proper from 1940 to 1941 and again 1944 to 1990, religious instruction was forbidden and church membership entailed public penalties.

 With Lithuanian independence in 1990, the ELCL began to receive back church buildings and properties that in Soviet times were nationalised and used for various profane purposes.
 Churches and property were returned throughout the 1990s.